10 Wonderful Things to See in Würzburg Germany (Travel Guide)

 Alter Kranen

-The outdoor seating area is quiet lovely surrounded by trees and along the river.
-This is the perfect place to grab a beer, or two, or three and even grab a good beer snack like a pretzel.
+The outdoor seating area is quite lovely surrounded by trees and along the river.
+This is the perfect place to grab a beer, or two, or three, and even grab a good beer snack like a pretzel.

 Glodene Gans